cvmiller/checkpwnpassword/README.md

 Your password can be entered in one of two ways, via the `-p mypassword` parameter, or interactively, typing the password in directly.
 The downside of using the `-p` option is that your password will be recorded in the shell history file.
 This is generally not desired, but it can be easier for scripting.

-The second method is prefered, as your password will be assigned a variable in the script while the the script is running, and then will disappear at script termination.
+The second method is preferred, as your password will be assigned a variable in the script while the the script is running, and then will disappear at script termination.
 In operation it looks like this where I entered *123456* as the password:

 ```
 $ ./checkpwnpassword.sh